manuelbieh/react-book/basics/css-and-styling.md

 # CSS and Styling

-Styling in React is a topic of its own in React.
+Styling is a topic of its own in React.
 React does not offer its own in-house solution to make styling easier, however the introduction of CSS-in-JS has shaken up the scene a little bit.
 Adopted widely and loved by some but hotly debated by others.
 With CSS-in-JS, the styling of components also moves into JavaScript to not break with the paradigm of component-based development.
 But let's start with the basics and explore the topic bit by bit.

 ### Styling with the style attribute